JClass-Security/mkdocs-jclass/content/cmmc/level-two/configuration.md

 #### Description

-Track, review, approve or disapprove, and log changes to organizational systems.
+**Track, review, approve or disapprove, and log changes to organizational systems.**

+Processes for overseeing design changes to the system incorporate Configuration Control Boards or Change Advisory Boards that survey and support proposed changes to System.

 ## 4.4 CM.L2-3.4.4